-As far in advance of the proposed termination date as possible, the appropriate officer, in consultation with the OD Division, will notify all employees as a result of a service or establishment closure where there will be compulsory redundancies proposed.
+As far in advance of the proposed termination date as possible, the appropriate officer, in consultation with Organisational Development, will notify all employees as a result of a service or establishment closure where there will be compulsory redundancies proposed.

-Management in consultation with the OD Division will then enter into immediate consultation on an individual basis with those employees affected.
+Management, in consultation with Organisational Development, will then enter into immediate consultation on an individual basis with those employees affected.

 In the course of the consultation employees will be informed of the basis of their selection and invited to make representations on their proposed dismissal.
-Management will give full consideration to any such representations before a confirmed selection for redundancy is made by the appropriate officer in consultation with the OD Division.
+Management will give full consideration to any such representations before a confirmed selection for redundancy is made by the appropriate officer in consultation with Organisational Development.